ajharry/ajharry.github.io/README.md

 # April J. Harry
 ![April J Harry](aprilharry.jpg)

+Insight Data Science Fellow

 Ph.D. in Statistics, Purdue University, Department of Statistics

-Research Technician, Northeastern University, College of Science

-Northeastern Office: WVH 310G (where I'm currently located)

-Purdue Office: MATH 509

 [Contact me](mailto:harry.april@gmail.com)

 ## Current Research and Activities
+I am currently participating in the Insight Data Science Fellowship Program in Seattle, WA.
+My project involves using Natural Language Processing techniques to identify sponsored content in YouTube videos.

+## Past Research
-My research interests involve developing statistical methods for mass spectrometry imaging.
-In particular, I am attempting to improve the identification of differentially abundant ions across sample conditions using models that take into account the complex error structures often found in this type of data.
-I am also interested in the computational issues that arise from implementation of such methods on large datasets.
-Thus, my research touches many areas--from bioinformatics to spatial statistics.
-I am advised by Prof. Olga Vitek.
-I am currently working on my dissertation research as a Research Technician in the College of Science at Northeastern University in Boston, MA.
-I expect to graduate December 2017.
+My dissertation research involved developing statistical methods for complex, spatially correlated data called mass spectrometry images.
+In particular, I developed a Bayesian modeling and testing framework for the  identification of differentially abundant ions across sample conditions.
+This work was interdisciplinary, involving both bioinformatics and spatial statistics.
+I was advised by Prof. Olga Vitek.
+I graduated from Purdue University Statistics in December 2017, having completed my thesis work as a Research Technician in the College of Science at Northeastern University in Boston, MA.

 Here is my [CV](AprilHarryCV_Fall17_web.pdf).

 I am passionate about helping to increase access, success, and visibility of underrepresented minorities in STEM, particularly in the mathematical sciences.
-I am also an advisor for Statistics in the Community (StatCom) at Purdue, a student-run organization that provides free statistical consulting to local non-profits, schools, and governmental agencies.
+I was also an advisor for Statistics in the Community (StatCom) at Purdue, a student-run organization that provides free statistical consulting to local non-profits, schools, and governmental agencies.

 ## Education
 PhD in Statistics, Purdue University (2017)